goonstation/goonstation/tgui/docs/component-reference.md

 - See inherited props: [Box](#box)
 - `fluid: boolean` - Fill all available horizontal space.
 - `icon: string` - Adds an icon to the button.
+- `iconPosition?: string` - Set to `'right'` to align the icon to the right of the children
 - `color: string` - Button color, as defined in `variables.scss`.
   - There is also a special color `transparent` - makes the button transparent and slightly dim when inactive.